 Jack Becker, ’76

-As an arts administrator and artist in his own right, Jacker Becker has lived his life in public.
-It's possible you might have even seen one of his sculptural / environmental creations, but it's more likely you've seen the art he helped others make and put on display.
+As an arts administrator and artist in his own right, Jack Becker has lived his life in public.
+It's possible you might have even seen one of his sculptural/environmental creations, but it's more likely you've seen the art he helped others make and put on display.

 In 2007, Becker and the journal received the Award of Excellence from Americans for the Arts.
-Becker has joked that he's a "social sculptor," using "found-object instincts" to assemble not just materials but also locations, artists, funders, corporations into grand and multiple installations and events.
-Forecast's projects have put photographers, Tibetan culture, sculptures, and even green wooden armchairs in the paths of everyday citizens, in unlikely - but welcome - locations.
+Becker has joked that he's a "social sculptor," using "found-object instincts" to assemble not just materials but also locations, artists, funders, and corporations into grand and multiple installations and events.
+Forecast's projects have put photographers, Tibetan culture, sculptures, and even green wooden armchairs in the paths of everyday citizens, in unlikely—but welcome—locations.